SAPonAzureTalk/SAPonAzureTalk/README.md

-Discussions, guest talks, and debates about SAP on Azure

 Hosts: **Ravi Kashyap** (linkedin.RaviKashyap.com) and **Nathan Weaver** (linkedin.com/in/NathanWeaverSAP)

 Check out the SAP on Microsoft Azure book by SAP Press at **book.SAPonMicrosoftAzure.com**